azhizhinov/Exile/README.md

 9. Edit the extdb3-conf.ini file, REMEMBER TO CHANGE [Default] to [exile] .
 Change the database information to be correct (Example: https://gyazo.com/31cb26f08f9cc4b05360915f5ed84303)
 ### Only do #10 if you are not a freshly installed exile server.
 10. Exit the Exile.ini file to match any changes in your older exile.ini
- SIDENOTE: the new exile.ini no longer contains the lines with "Number of Inputs = #" (# is refering to any number within the file on this line)
+ SIDENOTE: the new exile.ini no longer contains the lines with "Number of Inputs = #" (# is referring to any number within the file on this line)
 11. Run the Mysql Querys in the "Exile_Database_Update_64x.sql" file to properly update your database.
 12. Boot up your server and see if it works.
 If it does not work then go to your logs folder and find the error code and leave a message here and I'll get to you.